-These agreements set out the respective duties and responsibilities of, and provide that, each NEO is to receive a base salary, is entitled to receive an annual bonus in an amount equal to a percentage of consolidated net income before income tax of the Company and certain other benefits, including termination and change of control benefits, and medical, dental, life and disability insurance.
+These agreements set out the respective duties and responsibilities of, and provide that, each NEO is to receive a base salary, is entitled to receive an annual bonus in an amount equal to a percentage of base salary determined by the achievement of set targets for four financial metrics of the Company and certain other benefits, including termination and medical, dental, life and disability insurance.
 These employment agreements provide for, among other things, industry standard covenants in favour of the Company, including covenants not to compete with the Company or solicit its employees for employment for a specified period following termination of their employment, as well as confidentiality covenants.